agcdtmr/automation/ansible.md

 - the second task is going to have you display the details of those two text files.

+## Progress updates

+- Stopped because no cloud account anymore where I can create multiple virtual machines I can use to follow the tutorial.

 ## Sources

 - [Official documentation](https://docs.ansible.com/ansible/latest/getting_started/index.html)